yaryna-bashchak/Quiz/README.md

 When user finishes creating quiz, **serialized data** is written to a **file**.
 And when user want to pass it (go to 2nd page), data is read from the file and **deserialized**.
 In the future, it is planned to use a database instead.

-Also to make app more visually appealing I use **bootstrap styles**.
+Also to make app more visually appealing I use [bootstrap styles](https://getbootstrap.com/docs/4.0/getting-started/introduction/).

 ---